okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 Scope can be a difficult concept even though the rules are straightforward.
 Begin with global scope.
 Variables defined at the top level of a program as well as functions defined there all exist in the global scope and can be used from any part of a program.

 Each function then has its own local scope where parameter names can be used and local variables can be defined.
-If a parameter or local variable has the same name as a global identifier, then the paramater or local variable has precedence inside the function.
+If a parameter or local variable has the same name as a global identifier, then the parameter or local variable has precedence inside the function.
 It *masks* the global name.

 In practice you should write your programs so that this is not an issue.
 The use of global variables is strongly discouraged in modern programming because of the confusion and bugs they can cause.
 You may need them sometimes, but try to avoid global variables if you can.